josephnoir/indexing/README.md

 # Indexing

 Experimenting with indexing on GPUs, see this [paper for WAH](http://alumni.cs.ucr.edu/~mvlachos/pubs/netfli_gpu.pdf).
-Includes implementation for CPU (C++), GPU (OpenCL)--CPU first to understand the algorithm, than move to GPU--and a CPU implementation that uses VAST for comparison.
+Includes implementation for CPU (C++), GPU (OpenCL), and a CPU implementation that uses VAST for comparison.

 Eventually, more indexing algorithms should implemented (EWAH, Roaring, ...).
 Further, comparison with and, if performant, integration into [VAST](vast.io) would be nice.

-Currently an experiment with a focus on working code, optimizations will follow.
+Indexing seems to work mostly, but it is still very slow--most of all the radix sort.

 ## Build